-As the foodie capital of the Côte d’Azur, Nice takes great pride in its many signature specialities: socca, pissaladière, salade niçoise, etc. The Best Western Hôtel New York Nice brings you 5 local recipes that are soaked in sunshine and Southern France.
+As the foodie capital of the Côte d’Azur, Nice takes great pride in its many signature specialities: socca, pissaladière, salade niçoise, etc. The Best Western Hôtel Lakmi Nice brings you 5 local recipes that are soaked in sunshine and Southern France.
 Try them on the restaurant or beach on your great gourmet getaway!

 1. Salade Niçoise

 Salade niçoise - Credit: 750gramme